 Do mobile/ cell phones work while on the trek?

 Can I buy a Nepal SIM card and which is the best network?

 Over the last few years, the mobile/ cell phone network has improved significantly in more remote areas of Nepal.
 There are now cell phone masts installed at Gorakshep so it is possible to get 3G connectivity throughout the entire Everest Base Camp trek.

 Do I need travel (and trekking) insurance for a trip to Nepal?

 Having travel insurance is a condition of booking a holiday with The Mountain Company

-Is it safe to visit Nepal and it’s capital city of Kathmandu?
+Is it safe to visit Nepal and its capital city of Kathmandu?

-We strongly suggest anyone thinking of visiting Nepal to carefully read UK’s Foreign and Commonwealth (“FCO”) travel advice to find information on the current situation in this country.
+We strongly suggest anyone thinking of visiting Nepal carefully read the UK’s Foreign and Commonwealth (“FCO”) travel advice to find information on the current situation in this country.
 At present FCO have no travel restrictions in place for Nepal.